Geekking/cptt/readme.md

 			4,source2.pas the pl0 source code with read and write.
 		How to use:
-			1,compile the pl0.pas and run the pl0.exe and then input the name of the "source.pas",the program will generate a file "output.tx		t" to store the result.
+			1,compile the pl0.pas and run the pl0.exe and then input the name of the "source.pas",the program will generate a file "outpu			t.txt" to store the result.
-			2, compile the pl0_with_rw.pas and then run the pl0_with_rw.exe 		and then input two number ,the program will generage a file "output.		txt" to store the result.
+			2, compile the pl0_with_rw.pas and then run the pl0_with_rw.exe 			and then input two number ,the program will generage a file "out			put.txt" to store the result.